stephtowch/stephtowch.github.io/content/post/2025-12-P1/index.md

 The BST is freely available for use in research and practice.
 If you're interested in using the BST or discussing potential validation work in other languages, feel free to reach out.

-The full paper with technical details and methodology is available [link to paper].
+The full paper with technical details and methodology is available [link to paper](https://link.springer.com/article/10.1007/s11469-025-01603-1).

 ---